danieleteti/delphimvcframework/README.md

 - ✅ Improved!
 The unit tests fully test PostgreSQL, FirebirdSQL and SQLite while testing MVCActiveRecord framework.
 The other engines are tested using `activerecord_showcase` sample project.

 - ✅ Improved!
-MVCActiveRecord doeas a better job to handle TDate/TTime/TDateTime types for SQLite (it is automatic because SQLite doesn't support date/time types).
+MVCActiveRecord does a better job to handle TDate/TTime/TDateTime types for SQLite (it is automatic because SQLite doesn't support date/time types).

 - ✅ Improved!
 PostgreSQL, FirebirdSQL, Interbase and SQLite now support tablename and fields with spaces.

 - ✅ Improved Nullable Types.
 Now it's possible to assign `nil` to a nullable type and to check its state using the new property `IsNull` which is the negation of the already available property `HasValue`.

 - ✅ Improved!
-Now `TMVCStaticFileMiddleware` is able to manage high-level criteria to show/hide/mask specific files in the documetn web root.
+Now `TMVCStaticFileMiddleware` is able to manage high-level criteria to show/hide/mask specific files in the document web root.
 Check [Issue 548](https://github.com/danieleteti/delphimvcframework/issues/548) and the updated sample `samples\middleware_staticfiles\` for more info.

 - ✅ Improved!
 In case of multiple MVCPath, Swagger consider only the first one (Thanks to V. Ferri and our sponsors)